fredguile/ng2-md-datatable/README.md

 As I urgently needed one for a project, I decided to make my own `DataTable` component and share it on GitHub.
 This may be useful for you (or not).

 **Update 08/2017:** You may want to use [the official Material 2 DataTable here](https://material.angular.io/components/table/overview).
-But if this one still speaks more to you, no problem I'll keep it up to date with the latest Angular /  Material 2 versions.
+But if this one still speaks more to you, no problem I'll keep it up to date with the latest Angular 4+/Material 2 versions.

 ## Features
 - Pagination Component